PanAkatsuki/DentalSimulationSDF/README.md

 C:\Program Files\3D Systems\OpenHaptics\
 ```

-The SDK should contain folders similar to:
+The SDK should contain directories similar to:

 ```text
 include/